The Guides feature in Vectornator helps you control your document elements and allows you to align them to other objects.

-To add a Guide, tap on the Ruler and drag it to set the Guide.
-The helpful blue lines will become visible, and will help guide you during your design process.
+To add a Guide, tap on the Ruler and drag to where you want to set the new Guide.
+A helpful blue line will become visible, and will help guide you during your design process.

-⚠️ Adding Smart Guides is only possible when the Rulers is activated.
+⚠️ Adding Smart Guides is only possible when Rulers are activated.

-To delete a Guide, simply tap and hold the Guide to move it, and drop it outside the canvas.
+To delete a Guide, simply tap and hold the Guide to move it, and drag and drop it outside the canvas.